google/WebFundamentals/src/content/en/ilt/pwa/lab-scripting-the-service-worker.md

 });
 ```

-Manually <a href="tools_for_pwa_developers.md#unregister">unregister the service worker</a> and refresh the page to install and activate the updated service worker.
+Manually <a href="tools-for-pwa-developers#unregister">unregister the service worker</a> and refresh the page to install and activate the updated service worker.

 Check the console and observe that no fetch events were logged.
 Refresh the page and check the console again.
 You should see fetch events this time for the page and its assets (like CSS).